iTIMO: An LLM-empowered Synthesis Dataset for Travel Itinerary Modification: Proposed Metrics for Itinerary Perturbation

+{To address it, we adopt Kendall's $\tau_b \in [-1,1]$ to capture micro-level ranking-order shifts, following \cite{feng2018learning}.
+It is a pair-wise ranking metric that measures the ordinal agreement between two rankings.
+For example, $\tau_b=1$ indicates identical relative ordering, $\tau_b=0$ implies no ordinal correlation, while $\tau_b=-1$ indicates complete reversal.
+Formally, it is computed as follows:}

-where $n_c$ and $n_d$ denote the number of concordant and discordant pairs, respectively, $n_0$ is the total number of pairs, $n_1$ and $n_2$ represent the total number of pairs tied in the itinerary $i$ and its perturbed version $i^*$, respectively.
+{where $n_0$ is the total number of pairs formed by the three popularity levels (\ie $\{low, medium, high\}$). $n_c$ and $n_d$ denote the numbers of {concordant} and {discordant} pairs based on the frequency ranking of these levels. $n_1$ and $n_2$ represent the numbers of tied pairs within $i$ and $i^*$, respectively.}